Your Notifications

 In principle, no; ovarian cancer can't affect a woman who has had her ovaries removed.
 Primary peritoneal carcinoma is an uncommon type of cancer that is closely related to ovarian cancer but does not develop from the ovaries.
 The course of treatment for ovarian cancer also applies to primary peritoneal cancer.

+Gene mutations affecting the BRCA1 and BRCA2 proteins can result in ovarian and breast cancer.
 Women should be aware of their higher risk for both breast and ovarian cancer if they have a personal or family history of either disease, especially if it was discovered before the age of 50.
 The risk of developing ovarian cancer is twice as high for women who have had breast cancer before the age of 50 as for those who have not.
 Furthermore, colorectal and uterine cancers have been connected to ovarian cancer through unique genes.

 10. Does ovarian cancer cause constipation?

 One of the most common symptoms of ovarian cancer is constipation.
 If the first treatments you try are ineffective in relieving your new constipation, you should be quite concerned.
 Additionally, patients may have diarrhea, upset stomachs, and other digestive issues.
+It's critical to monitor any changes in your bowel routine.
+The developing tumor could have an impact on surrounding organs, including the colon, causing certain gastrointestinal problems.

 11. Does ovarian cancer cause diarrhea?